Sometimes you just want to escape! Thinking about wild camping can be more fun than the actual experience…unless you get the equipment right.

 - Remember to take a large waterproof bag to put your other stuff into at night.
 You can use this as your pillow.

-- Your choice of sleeping bag depends entirely on the situation.
-If you are going lightweight, then you’ll probably need a more expensive sleeping bag.
+If you’r going lightweight, then you’ll probably need a more expensive sleeping bag.
 Also have a look at our review of three-season sleeping bags.
 Taking warm clothes or an insulated jacket and just a silk liner is another option.

 There are lots of options, but our one recommendation would be….just get out there and give it a go!
 Meanwhile, do share your own kit tips and bivvying stories with us – there’s a comment option below.
 Has anyone tried those covered camping beds, for instance?